wp-plugins/booking-calendar-contact-form/README.txt

 * New language translations
 * Fixed bugs in the language traslations
 * Interface updates
 * Fixed warning that appeared with PHP safe mode restrictions
+* Sanitized GET parameters used in queries

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support